Traicye/alx-zero_day/README.md

-This is the new updated git task
+This is a git task